wolf1729/flexible_sidemenu/readme.md

 ## 🎨 Customization

 The component includes default styles via `SideMenu.css`.
-You can override styles or add your own:
+You can override or extend them with your own styles:

 ```css
 /* Example custom style */